Certified Private Relational Time from Entanglement: Introduction

 In this paper, we unify these perspectives to propose the concept of an \emph{Entangled Clock}.
 We define the ``tick'' of a clock operationally as the registration of a measurement outcome.
+Crucially, we separate (i) the \emph{local} tick streams, whose rates are fixed by the unbiased marginals, from (ii) a \revA{\emph{relational}} (coincidence-tick) stream, obtained only after Alice and Bob compare records and retain synchronized events in a designated coincidence channel.
 We show that the synchronization rate of two such clocks is not merely a function of relativistic geometry, but of the information-theoretic constraints on the system.
-By comparing the quantum prediction against Peres' classical linear model, we identify a regime where the quantum clock ``ticks faster'' (shows higher coincidence rates) than this natural classical benchmark and, when correlations at several angles are taken into account, faster than any local realistic model allows.
+By comparing the quantum prediction against Peres' classical linear model, we identify a regime where the quantum clock exhibits a higher \emph{identified coincidence-tick rate} than this natural classical benchmark and, when correlations at several angles are taken into account, is incompatible with any single local-realistic model reproducing all contexts simultaneously (according to Bell-type tests).